mobro-git/BTR/README.md

 ## Getting Started:

-The data pipeline is managed via targets.
+The data pipeline is managed via [targets](https://github.com/ropensci/targets).
 The overall plan is listed in _targets.R.
-To run the project, from the console run: ```targets::tar_make()``` from the project working directory. (e.g., via opening the LEEP.Rproj file).
-Final results are html and text in /outputs.
+To run the project, from the console run: ```targets::tar_make()``` from the project working directory. (e.g., via opening the BTR.Rproj file).
+Final results are html and text in /output.

 TO run the project interactively:
 1) Load packages: ```source("packages.R")```